 The reason I love this funnel cake recipe is that it completely busts the myth that you can only get a funnel cake at a fair.
-Making funnel cake is really just a matter of whisking together a milk-and-flour based batter and frying it up in a pan.
+Making funnel cake is really just a matter of whisking together a milk-and-flour-based batter and frying it up in a pan.
 After combining all the ingredients in one bowl, transfer the funnel cake batter into a piping bag so that it’s easy to spiral over a thin layer of hot oil.
-This allows you to skillfully achieve the coiled funnel cake-look at home and without any fuss.
+This allows you to skillfully achieve the coiled funnel cake look in your own kitchen, and do it without any fuss.

 No funnel cake recipe would be complete without a sweetly fragrant strawberry sauce and a hefty dusting of powdered sugar.
 This strawberry sauce comes together in five minutes flat.
 Start by combining fresh strawberries, water, and a touch of sugar.
 I allow mine to simmer together for just a few minutes then finish it with aromatic vanilla extract and a bit of cornstarch.
 The sauce will be thick and rich and so much better homemade (rather than taken from a can or jar).
 This marvelous strawberry sauce is great for funnel cakes or laden over ice cream, cheesecakes, and puddings.